 Intellectual Property is defined as property that derives from the work of an individual's mind or intellect.
 It can be transferred to others through a license.
 While ideas, per se, are not intellectual property and not protectable from use by others, once reduced to practice or tangibly expressed, they become intellectual property, protectable by patents, copyrights trademarks, and trade secret laws.

 The Ames Laboratory has a history of successful IP activity.
-The following chart shows the number of disclosures, patent applications, and issued patents over the past five fiscal years:
+The following chart shows the number of disclosures, patent applications, and issued patents over the past eight fiscal years:

 For Information on the below items, please follow the links for more information.

 If you have further questions, please view our Frequently Asked Questions or contact Stacy Joiner and Beth Pieper.